jspecify/jspecify/docs/docs/start-here.md

 ### Begin with one of

 *   The [User Guide].
-*   The [Javadoc], which is not a *tutorial* walkthrough, but is thorough, specific, and current.
+*   The [Javadoc], which is not a *tutorial* walkthrough, but is thorough and specific.

 ### Then if you're *really* interested

 *   The [specification], written to be understood by owners of compilers and static analysis tools.
-Note that it currently matches JSpecify 0.2, not 0.3.
+Note that it's currently pretty old: it matches JSpecify 0.2, not 1.0.
+We're working on updating it.
 *   Our [wiki] has about 20 informal, non-normative articles on various topics
 *   Open [issues]
 *   Or try it out...